Women-In-Technology-ACC/GrabAByte/03 - Collaboration Basics I/3-CollaborationBasicsI.md

 ## What Collaboration?
 Just like collaboration on a group project (is supposed to be) in the real world, you can collaborate with a group on a project in GitHub.

-This means that multiple people can work on teh same codebase in the same repo at once!
+This means that multiple people can work on the same codebase in the same repo at once!

 Members working on the same repo can avoid overwriting each others work by using branches and pull requests.